hammer-io/tyr/README.md

 1. Create a [GitHub](https://github.com/) account.
 At this current stage of development, GitHub is the default version control platform for storing and managing your code.
-2. Create a [Docker Hub](https://hub.docker.com/) account.
-Docker is used to create a container for the application for deployment, and Docker Hub is used in the process of deploying the app container.
+2. Create a [Heroku](https://signup.heroku.com/) account.
+At this current stage of development, Heroku is the default web hosting service.
+3. After creating a Heroku account, find your API key [here](https://dashboard.heroku.com/account).
+Make sure to copy it as you'll need it to sign in to Heroku.

 ### Installation